ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

 5. Click on **Create** to start creation.
 6. On the Schematics page, Click on **Generate Plan**.
 7. Once the plan has successfully generated, a new item appears under Recent Activity saying Plan Generated.
 Click **Apply plan** to provision
-   * a VPC
    * a front-end subnet
-   * VM within the backend subnet in VPC (particular region and availability zone (AZ))
+   * VSI within the front-end subnet to deploy the web app
-   * Floating IP (FIP) address on the public Internet for the front-end subnet
+   * Floating IP (FIP) address on the public Internet for the front-end subnet to access the web app
    * Security group with a rule that allows ingress traffic on port 22 (for SSH)
+8. In a browser, enter `http://<Floating_IP>` to see the front-end web app that calls the deployed deep learning model via an API call.

+### Classify images
+{: #classify_images}

+1. Click on **Upload** to select an image from your machine.
+2. Click on **Classify** to see the response from the deployed model.
+3. Check the configure and confidence output.
+4. Repeat the above steps with different types of images.

 ## Remove resources
 {: #cleanup}